sio2project/oioioi/README.rst

 #. (optionally) Disable starting the judging process on the server, especially
    if you want to configure judging machines (see below) for judging, what is strongly recommended.
 Comment out the *RUN_LOCAL_WORKERS = True* setting.

+#. (optionally) Enable Filetracker server by uncommenting corresponding lines
+   in *settings.py* and restart the daemons.

 #.
 Configure Apache with mod_wsgi.
 An example configuration is automatically
    created as *apache-site.conf*.
 Have a look there.
 Once this is done, you